 Does it get much better than homemade bread?
-These homemade olive breadsticks are delicious and I wasn’t surprised that my kids loved them as all three of them love olives.
+These homemade breadsticks with olives are delicious.
+I knew my kids would love them as all three of them love olives.

-I don't think I even tried an olive until I was in my late teens yet my kids absolutely love them.
+I don't think I even tried an olive until I was in my late teens.
+Yet my kids absolutely love them.
 Even R, who won't eat fruit or many vegetables, would gladly eat a whole jar of olives if I let him.
 Olives are of course a bit salty so I don't.

 I make a batch of these every so often to add to my freezer stash for serving with soup and putting in lunch boxes.
 They're also delicious alongside a mezze style meal with salad, cheese and hummus.
 I particularly like them when they're warm straight out of the oven but the kids loved them both warm and cold.